 Chapter 8, “Managing National Reactions and Sovereignty Issues,” explores the “local” side of cross-border M&A and how region- and country-specific nuances such as regulatory constraints, sensitivities of local populations, unions, and many other areas can impact transactions.

 This part includes an abundance of detail around the more tactical elements of cross-border integration, along with how country-specific nuances can impact planning and execution details.

 Chapter 9, “Managing Pre-PMI Due Diligence,” presents a methodical approach for cross-border due diligence based on lessons learned from hands-on project engagements, including a practical review of the due diligence process, and ingredients and tools to be applied in order to improve the quality of due diligence deliverables.

 Chapter 10, “Ramping Up an Integration Management Office and Day One in Cross-Border Deals,” provides a comprehensive understanding of the integration management office and describes activity to set up an IMO and to execute a successful Day One.

 Chapter 11, “Integration Decision Making and Process Strategy in Cross-Border Deals,” reviews the important factors that drive cross-border M&A success, including leadership styles and related decision-making and process development and change approaches.

 Chapter 12, “Post-Merger Integration Process, Methodologies, and Tools,” explores a multitude of integration planning and execution essentials across all phases of the M&A life cycle.
-View an extract from this chapter.

 Chapter 13, “Managing Post-Merger Integration Globally,” outlines various approaches for managing a PMI process in a cross-border scenario.
 This chapter also explores PMI governance concepts, managerial structure, roles and responsibilities, meeting management routines, and communications.